Yemeni Armed Forces: 2011 Yemeni revolution

 In March 2011, a month after the beginning of an uprising against President Saleh's rule, Maj.
 Gen. Ali Mohsen al-Ahmar, the commander of the 1st Armoured Division, defected to the side of the protesters taking hundreds of troops and several tanks to protect protesting citizens.
 Rival tanks of the 1st Armoured Division and the Republican Guard faced off against each other in Sann'a.

 The Yemeni Army's 119th Brigade, which had defected to the opposition, launched a joint operation with 31st and 201st Brigades which were still loyal to Saleh and retook the city of Zinjibar on 10 September from Islamist militants who were exploiting the chaos in the country to expand their influence.
 The offensive relieved besieged army units in the process.

-On 17 September, at least one rebel soldier was killed in clashes with loyalists in Sanaʽa near the city's central square, trying to protect the protest camp there from security forces.
-After anti-government tribesmen overran a loyalist army base north of Sanaʽa on 20 September, capturing 30 soldiers, the government responded with airstrikes killing up to 80 civilians.
+On 17 September, at least one rebel soldier was killed in clashes with loyalists in Sanaa near the city's central square, trying to protect the protest camp there from security forces.
+After anti-government tribesmen overran a loyalist army base north of Sanaa on 20 September, capturing 30 soldiers, the government responded with airstrikes killing up to 80 civilians.